robertsoaa/tidbits/README.md

 # MongoScraper
-Northwestern Coding Bootcamp Spring 2018 Homework Assignment Week18: NYTimes Scraper using MongoDB and Cheerio
+UCF Coding Bootcamp Homework Assignment Week18: NYTimes Scraper using MongoDB and Cheerio

 ## Overview
-This application will scrape the New York Times, pulling in recent news articles for onto the web page.
-The user will have the option of saving new articles, deleting previously saved articles and adding or deleting notes for each saved article.
+This application scrapes the New York Times Website and displays recent technology news articles in a list.
+A user has the option of saving new articles, deleting previously saved articles and adding or deleting notes for each saved article.

 ### Initial Landing Page with Null DB
 ![image](https://user-images.githubusercontent.com/35242379/43341106-1656929a-91a4-11e8-99f4-6ec748e46b87.png)